sa-mcquanzie/CV/README.md

 ## William Day

 I am a confident, aspiring junior software developer and recent graduate of [Makers Academy](https://makers.tech/), a coding bootcamp.
 I am very keen to get into the industry and embark on a passionate and engaging career.
-I have spent the last 19 years living in Spain, near Barcelona, and due to Covid related reasons, have moved to London to seek a new start.
+I have spent the last 19 years living in Spain, near Barcelona, and due to the pandemic, have moved to London to seek a new start.

-My background has always been in hospitality, that's where I started, and I continued progressing to the point of owning my own pub and restaurant.
+My background is in hospitality, where I progressed to the point of owning my own successful pub and restaurant.

-Despite only starting my career in development now, I am by no means a stranger to technology, having been building PCs, having a basic understanding of code, gaming, scripting and designing since a very young age.
+Despite only starting my career in development now, I am by no means a stranger to technology, having been building PCs, writing simple code, gaming, scripting and designing since a very young age.

 ## Projects